____________________________________________________________________________

 support team,

-psychologist, social worker or guidance counselor.
+especially the school psychologist, social worker or guidance counselor.

 -get to know